Kit Kat Mini Japan-Limited Sakura Mochi Flavor

-Nestle Japan started to sell the Japan limited flavor on March 2.
+Nestle Japan started to sell the Japan limited edition flavor on March 2 of this year (2020).

 Sakura Mochi (桜餅)

-The Kanto version Sakura Mochi consists of sweetened Azuki red bean paste wrapped with a thin, slightly chewy flour dough, which is further partly wrapped with a salted cherry tree leaf.
+The Kanto-style Sakura Mochi consists of sweet Azuki red bean paste wrapped in a thin, slightly chewy flour dough accompanied by a salted cherry tree leaf.

-The other type of Sakura Mochi has its roots in the Kansai region around Osaka and is called Domyoji Mochi, which is widely produced and sold around the county.
+Incidentally, the other type of Sakura Mochi, Domyoji Mochi, has its roots in the Kansai region around Osaka.

-In fact, the outer chocolate part has a flavor of the Sakura Mochi, while, in the wafer snack inside, sweet red bean paste and slightly cherry tree leaf scented cream are incorporated.
+Specifically, while the outer chocolate has a flavor similar to the Sakura Mochi, the wafer snack incorporates sweet red bean paste and Sakura-scented fresh cream.

 Overall, the Kit Kat chocolate has an authentic Japanese taste that makes us feel the coming of spring.